 - Wrongful death.
 A wrongful death can happen in various scenarios, from construction site accidents to medical malpractice.
 Damages awarded may differ greatly from those in a standard personal injury case.

 - Workplace accident.
 In most cases, personal injuries received in your workplace are covered by workers compensation insurance.
 However, in some circumstances, there may be third party liability.
 Hiring an attorney in a workplace accident case can be of great benefit.

 - Premises liability.
 The best known type of premises liability personal injury are slip and fall accidents though this area can also cover many other scenarios where failure of duty or negligence have caused harm or injury.

 - Product liability.
 Another sub-area of personal injury, product liability happens when any sort of product is defective or faulty.
-While there are many cases in this category brought by individuals, it is perhaps best known for class action lawsuits where there are thousands of plaintiffs such as the 3M Earplugs cases.
+While there are many cases in this category brought by individuals, it is perhaps best known for class action lawsuits where there are thousands of plaintiffs.

 These are just some examples and each of those can have several sub-categories.
 Other common types of personal injury cases include dog bite cases, boating accidents and food poisoning.